tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a specific Client in the list
-2. FitEgo add the Client
+2. FitEgo adds the Client

     Use case ends.